Expectation values#

 ket (yastn.tn.mps.MpsMpoOBC)

-sites (int | Sequence[int] | None) – Which 1-sites observables to calculate.
-For a single site, int, return float; otherwise return dict[site, float] The default is None, in which case the calculation is done for all sites.
+sites (int | Sequence[int] | None) – It controls which 1-sites observables to calculate.
+If int is provided here, compute the expectation value for this single site and return a float.
+In other cases, a dictionary {site: float} is returned.
+The default is None, in which case the calculation is done for all sites.

 - yastn.tn.mps.measure_2site(bra, O, P, ket, bonds='<') dict[tuple[int, int], float] | float [source]#